 65 semillon/ 34 Sauvignon Blanc/ 1 Muscadelle

 Always love these, more so than most domestic Bordeaux Blanc style white wines, mostly because of the texture.
 Straw color in the glass.
 Quite the tropical aromatics (white peach, mango) but it’s not overpowering.
 The barrel ferment is apparent with the rounded profile on the palate…the vein of acidity that was there a few years ago is fading, so this showed even more opulent than normal.
 Honeyed lemon, guava, orange blossom but a backbone of sea salt and herbs snap the structure in place to show nice balance and a nod to Bordeaux.
-I’d recommend popping now and over the next couple years to enjoy the freshness. — 2 hours ago
+I’d recommend popping now and over the next couple years to enjoy the freshness. — a month ago